 Book your ticket well in advance and arrive as early as possible.
-Reasonably good nosh and drink are available.
-Reserve your seat as soon as you get in and then, if you can, grab a table – or better still, you reserve the seats whilst someone else grabs a table.
-When you’ve finished eating give the table up to someone else – you’re be sat down for most of the night anyway.
+Reasonably good ‘nosh’ and drink are available.
+Reserve your seat as soon as you get in and then, if you can, grab a table.
+When you’ve finished eating please give up the table to someone else.
 Expect to have to wait to get out and it may take you a little while to find a cab.
 Better option is to drive.
 If you arrive early enough you should be able to park in the Domain on the road to Mrs Macquaries’ Chair.
 If you’re staying in the city consider walking.

 Reserve your tickets

 We urge you to book your tickets ASAP as the best shows will sell out in days, if not hours.

 You’ll find the Moonlight Cinema in Centennial Park.
 It doesn’t have any seats, it is more of a BYO (Bring Your Own – see below) affair.
 None-the-less it is well worth going to, it just lacks the ‘Wow’ factor of the Open Air Cinema.

 Bring Your Own (BYO) is an Aussie institution favoured by the majority of Sydney restaurants and cafes.
 The major exception to this being high-class, expensive restaurants.
 It is a wonderful concept as it means you can drink some of that fantastic wine you bought during your trip to the beautiful Hunter Valley (ranked 25).

 BYO rules and charges (corkage) vary.
 It is increasing common that you are only able to BYO wine, not beer or spirits.
 Corkage maybe charged per person or per bottle, it can even be a mixture of both.
 There is no standard way of charging it but BYO rarely costs much.
 Please check before you order to avoid any unpleasant surprises when the bill arrives.